Glaciohound/LDMol/README.md

 ## 🛠️ Requirements
 Run `conda env create -f requirements.yaml` and it will generate a conda environment named `ldmol`.

+The model checkpoint and data are too heavy to be included in this repo and can be found in ***[here](https://drive.google.com/drive/folders/170znWA5u3nC7S1mzF7RPNP5faAn56Q45?usp=sharing).***

 ## 🎯 Inference
 Check out the arguments in the script files to see more details.